VoronDesign/Voron-Documentation/hardware.md

 ## Jetpack

 Jetpack is a modified Mobius designed to be mounted on the X axis for a shorter Bowden.
-Was designed as an intermediary solution to reduce the Bowden tube lengths before the introduction of Afterburner and has been superceded by the M4.
+Was designed as an intermediary solution to reduce the Bowden tube lengths before the introduction of Afterburner and has been superseded by the M4.
 It is driven by a compact "pancake" NEMA17 motor.

 ![](./images/jetpack.jpg)